JuliaThTranNguyen/Microservice_Client/README.md

 ### Prepare your React App for Heroku deployment
 To deploy a React application on Heroku, you can follow these steps:

-- Make sure you have created a production build of your React application by running
+- Make sure you have created a production build of your React application by running:

 ```
 npm run build
 ```
 in the client directory.

 - Create a new Git repository for your project and commit your changes.

 - Install the Heroku CLI if you haven't already done so, and log in to your Heroku account by running: